Kingston & Surrey MVS

 What is your operational area?

-We operate mainly on the Kingston reach between Molesey Lock and Teddington Lock which is the busiest on the non-tidal Thames for watersports, recreational boating, and tourism.
+We operate mainly on the Kingston & Sunbury reach between Sunbury Lock and Teddington Lock which is the busiest on the non-tidal Thames for watersports, recreational boating, and tourism.
 However, on occasion we will go upstream as far as Egham in Surrey.

 What does a volunteer crew member do?